2017 1

 The second wine of Haut Brion, 2016 Le Clarence de HB – is similar to La Chapelle de LMHB, with less concentration.
 Fine effort anyway.
 91-92p.

-2016 Clarendelle white – pleasant, fruity and tasty, seductive and with a soft finish.
+2016 Clarendelle white – pleasant, fruity, tasty, seductive, and soft finish.
 88p.

-2016 La Carte de Haut Brion white, a blend of LMHB and H.B. "leftovers", had a fine freshness, very good acidity, intense aroma of acacia flower, apple, pear and peach, and fine smooth aftertaste.
+2016 La Carte de Haut Brion white, a blend of LMHB and H.B. "leftovers," had a fine freshness, very good acidity, intense aroma of acacia flower, apple, pear, and peach, and fine smooth aftertaste.
 92p.

 2017 6